carlnorlen/la-urban-fires/README.md

 Norlen, C.A.; Sharma, S.; Escobedo, F.J. (in review) "Socio-Ecological Impacts of the 2025 Los Angeles Urban Fires on Communities, Neighborhoods, and Homes" Nature Communications

 ## Data Access
-The data sets required to create figures, and tables will be available as a USGS ScienceBase data release upon publication.
-Datasets are available as part of the Code Ocean peer review process.
+The code and data sets required to create figures, and tables are available as a figshare repository (https://doi.org/10.6084/m9.figshare.29936876).
+The code is also available as a github repository (https://github.com/carlnorlen/la-urban-fires).
+Google Earth Engine code is also through the code editor ().

 ## Description of the data and file structure
 All data in STATA .dta format used for modeling and table creation.